-The Parker Solar Probe team is launching a new meeting series, i.e., the Parker Solar Probe Scholars, to promote heliophysics research by early-career scientists.
+The Parker Solar Probe team is launching a new meeting series, i.e., the Parker Heliophysics Scholars, to promote heliophysics research by early-career scientists.
 The current situation (i.e., COVID-19 pandemic) has affected all scientists, and particularly our early-career colleagues.
 The new platform will provide opportunities for undergraduate and graduate students, postdocs, etc., to showcase their research, advance their careers, foster collaborations, and seek help when needed.
-It is also meant to promote diversity and interest in recent space missions (e.g., Parker Solar Probe, Solar Orbiter) and heliophysics in general, and do so in a friendly and collegial environment.
+It is also meant to promote diversity and interest in recent space missions (e.g., Parker Solar Probe and Solar Orbiter), ground-based observatories (e.g., DKIST), and heliophysics in general, and do so in a friendly and collegial environment.

 - Trace the flow of energy that heats and accelerates the solar corona and solar wind.

 - Determine the structure and dynamics of the plasma and magnetic fields at the sources of the solar wind.